splashing water

 A licensed plumber can inspect both your service line and other materials in contact with your drinking water.

-Water systems that deliver soft water, which has fewer dissolved minerals, and water that is more acidic and higher in dissolved oxygen, can be more corrosive, increasing the risk of lead contamination.
+Soft water, which has fewer dissolved minerals, and water that is more acidic and higher in dissolved oxygen, can be more corrosive, increasing the risk of lead contamination.
 Watch for frequent leaks, discolored water and stained dishes or clothes, as these are all signs of corrosive water.
 Also, check with your local water utility to find out more about whether your water is corrosive and what can be done.
 You can also find out if your public supply system contains any lead piping.

 Review Denver Water's illustration on the most common source of lead in treated drinking water.